bangsluke/mytraveljournal/README.md

 See the `neo4j-aura-db-cloud-functions` folder in the <https://github.com/bangsluke/server-mytraveljournal> repo which holds a `README` and the Python file for the Google Cloud Function set up.

 > [Back to Table of Contents](#table-of-contents)

+### Flask API Remote Update

+- The `remote-update-flask-api.py` file has been added and committed into the Heroku app, in order to open up a `/generate-graph` endpoint to the backend server
+  - As part of this, an email will be sent on error - using Twilio's SendGrid (`https://app.sendgrid.com/`) - using the .env variables
+- There is a test Python file in the backend repo called `test_api.py` for running some tests on this endpoint
+- There is then an Apple Shortcut to call this enpoint and trigger the update

 ## Debugging Steps